-- 2.75 The Permit holder must inform the Manager of dates, duration and location of any minimum impact activities, prior to entering the Land to undertake said activities.
+2.702.98 The Permit holder must inform the Manager of dates, duration and location of any ~~m~~Minimum impact activities, prior to entering the Land to undertake said activities.

-- 2.76 All rock samples undertaken as part of a minimum impact activity must be obtained through hand-held, non-mechanical methods only and must be under 5 kg in weight. - 2.77 There must be no track cutting or vegetation clearance as part of any minimum impact activity. - 2.78 The Permit holder must ensure that no minimum impact activity which disturbs the land is conducted at the sides of formed tracks and all disturbed land is restored to a condition consistent with the surrounding environment (so as not to leave an obvious mark on the land). - 2.79 Prior to undertaking any minimum impact activities that require repeated access, the Permit holder must designate access routes which are to be used for repeat access.
-Access to such sites shall only be via the designated routes. - 2.80 The Permit holder must ensure that personnel undertaking sampling are accompanied by a qualified herpetologist or staff trained by a qualified herpetologist to search and identify Archey's and Hochstetter frogs, when sampling in known frog habitats. - 2.81 The Permit holder must avoid the following when conducting minimum impact activities: - a.
-Tramping and disturbing rocks and logs in wet areas beside water channels; and - b.
-Sampling from banks where seepages/side streams adjoin a main stream or within stream headwaters or side seepages (breeding habitat). - 2.82 The Permit holder when sampling at any sample site must ensure that: - a. at any site where any surface rocks or stones greater than 8cm across; and where any alive or dead vegetation is lying in, or adjacent to the waterway, the rocks or stones must be carefully moved and the underlying surface checked for the presence of Hochstetter's frogs.
-If a Hochstetter's frog is found, no sediment sampling can occur within 5m of the frog; - b.
+2.712.99 All rock samples undertaken as part of a ~~m~~Minimum impact activity must be obtained through hand-held, non-mechanical methods only and must be under 5 kg in weight.

+2.722.100 There must be no track cutting or vegetation clearance as part of any ~~m~~minimum impact activity.

+2.732.101 The Permit holder must ensure that no ~~m~~minimum impact activity which disturbs the ~~land~~Land is conducted at the sides of formed tracks and all disturbed ~~land~~Land is restored to a condition consistent with the surrounding environment (so as not to leave an obvious mark on the ~~land~~Land).

+2.742.102 Prior to undertaking any ~~m~~minimum impact activities that require repeated access, the Permit holder must designate access routes which are to be used for repeat access.
+Access to such sites shall only be via the designated routes.

+2.752.103 The Permit holder must ensure that personnel undertaking sampling are accompanied by a qualified herpetologist or staff trained by a qualified herpetologist to search for and identify Archey's and Hochstetter's frogs, when sampling in known frog habitats.

+2.762.104 The Permit holder must avoid the following when conducting ~~m~~minimum impact activities:

+- a.
+Trampling and disturbing rocks and logs in wet areas beside water channels; and - b.
+Sampling from banks where seepages/side streams adjoin a main stream or within stream headwaters or side seepages (breeding habitat).

+2.772.105 The Permit holder when sampling at any sample site must ensure that:

+- a. at any site where any surface rocks or stones ~~are~~ greater than 8 cm across; and where any alive or dead vegetation is lying in, or adjacent to the waterway, the rocks or stones must be carefully moved and the underlying surface checked for the presence of Hochstetter's frogs.
+If a Hochstetter's frog is found, no sediment sampling can occur within 5 m of the frog; - b.
 All leaf litter must be removed from each soil sampling location.
-If an Archey's or Hochstetter's frog is found under the leaf litter, no samples can be taken within 5m of the frog.
+If an Archey's or Hochstetter's frog is found under the leaf litter, no samples can be taken within 5 m of the frog.
 The Permit holder must cease the activity immediately and move at least 5 m away before resuming the activity; - c.
-If a frog is accidentally killed, the Permit holder must photograph the frog and inform the Hauraki District Office and then bury the frog on site where found.
+If a frog is accidentally killed, the Permit holder must photograph the frog and inform the Hauraki District Office and then bury the frog on site where found or, if the Manager requests it, the body must be sent to Massey University Wildlife Post Mortem Service for necropsy.